vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 ## Extension Points

-An extension point essentially is a Cloud Director UI predefined placeholder in the primary or contextual navigation, in an actions menu, or in a wizard/dialog.
+An extension point essentially is a VMware Cloud Director UI predefined placeholder in the primary or contextual navigation, in an actions menu, or in a wizard/dialog.
 A UI plugin will use this point to attach itself to and provide additional functionality.
 There is a list of the supported extension points types, available to select from.
 Currently, this is list is the following: